LTA, PUB set up committee on tunnel flood prevention

 “The hardest role is always the men and officers fighting in the trenches.
 The burden on their shoulders are the heaviest.
 Their families are also affected if they see that their loved ones are being screamed at, or castigated,” he said.

-The least that we can do is provide them with moral support, he said.
+The least that we can do is provide them with moral support, he added.

 “The pride in SMRT still lurks among the rank and file.
 We can build on that.”